woohoolabs/yin/README.md

 the `AbstractResourceTransformer` class.

-Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented - most of which are the same as seen in the documents.
+Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented - most of which are the same as seen in the Document objects.
 The following example illustrates a resource transformer dealing with a book domain object and its "authors" and "publisher" relationships.

 ```php